David MacMyn

 David James MacMyn TD, BA, MB, BCHIR (18 February 1903 – 16 March 1978) was a rugby union international who represented Scotland from 1925 to 1928, later becoming 72nd president of the Scottish Rugby Union.
 He also practiced as a surgeon.

 Early life

-MacMyn was born on 18 February 1903 at Kirkcudbright the son of a doctor.
+MacMyn was born on 18 February 1903 at Kirkcudbright, the son of a doctor.
 He was educated at Kirkcudbright Academy, then Fettes College from 1916 where he was assigned to Glencorse House.
-He then went up to Pembroke College, Cambridge where his rugby ability developed at Fettes won him his blue as a fresher at Cambridge.
+He then went up to Pembroke College, Cambridge where his rugby ability developed at Fettes won him his blue as a freshman at Cambridge.
 He took the BA with honours in 1924 before studying medicine at King's College Hospital, London.

 Rugby union career

 Amateur career

 His club career had seen him play for Cambridge University, London Scottish and King's College Hospital.

 Provincial career

 MacMyn was picked for the Anglo-Scots for their match against North and South District on 22 December 1928.

 MacMyn was capped and the Anglo-Scots won the match 22 - 11.